Enjoy a safe climbing tour on Cayambe

-Ecuador is a Must-See for every traveler, especially because the volcanoes like Cotopaxi, Chimborazo, and Cayambe can’t be unseen in the Vulcano-Street-Panorama.
+Ecuador is a Must-See country for every Hiker and Mountaineer, because of its accessible volcanoes like Cotopaxi, Chimborazo, Antizana and Iliniza, Carihuairazo, they can’t be unseen in the Volcano Avenue.
 Still, the summit of the Cayambe stands out.
-The fascinating peak is an enriching climb, not only due to its height of 5790m.
-The artistic glaciers and remarkable ascents make Cayambe a great climbing experience.
+The fascinating peak is an enriching climb, not only due to its height of 5790 mt but for the artistic glaciers and remarkable ascents make Cayambe a great climbing experience.

-The Cayambe in Ecuador includes a discovery tour through the Vulcanoes of the Holocene and lays in the central mountain range in northern Ecuador.
-It is not only the third highest summit in Ecuador but also the third highest mountain above the equator.
-In fact, the equator line goes right through the southern glacier.
-The name Cayambe can be traced back either to the native Caranqui word “kayan“, which means “ice” or the Quechua word “cahan“, meaning “high, cold place”.
-Laying just 65km outside of Quito, Cayambe is a great destination for mountaineers and climbers seeking a challenge in the Andes.
+The name Cayambe can be traced back either to the native Caranqui word “kayan”, which means “ice” or the Quechua word “cahan”, meaning “high, cold place”.
+Laying just 65km outside of Quito, Cayambe is a great destination for mountaineers and climbers seeking a challenge in the Ecuadorian Andes.

-Climbing the Cayambe volcano is not a very technical climb and the crevasses easy to cross, still, it’s a fun and spectacular experience.
-We recommend the Cayambe tour to inexperienced climbers for training the movement on glaciers and ice.
+Climbing Cayambe volcano is not a technical climb and the crevasses are easy to cross, it’s a fun and spectacular experience.
+We recommend Cayambe tour to inexperienced climbers for training their movement on glaciers and ice.

 Want to organize your Cayambe summit climb?
 Feel free to get in touch with Sierra Nevada Expeditions!
 Contact us at email@example.com